 Recurring giving is on the rise.
 According to the latest M+R Benchmarks 2022 study, monthly giving grew by 24% in 2021 across all nonprofit sectors, while one-time giving declined.
-If you haven’t made recurring giving a priority for your organization, you could be missing out on dollars and donors.
+If you haven’t made a plan to increase recurring donations for your organization, you could be leaving money on the table.

 Recurring giving sometimes called monthly giving or sustainer support is when a donor signs up to make ongoing donations to your nonprofit.
 The donor commits to regular installment gifts much like paying a subscription to a gym or streaming service.
 This makes it easy for a donor to have a lasting impact while benefiting the nonprofit with a steady flow of predictable income.
 Other benefits of recurring giving for your nonprofit include:

 - Increased revenue: According to the M+R Benchmarks 2022 study, the average monthly gift is $25 ($300 per year), while the average one-time gift to a nonprofit is $125.
 That’s an extra $175 per donor you could be leaving on the table.

 - Acquiring more donors: individuals who otherwise would turn down your request for a one-time gift may be able to fit a smaller donation in their monthly budget.

 - Attracting younger donors: In 2021, 84% of millennials donated to charities, and 40% of millennial donors donated online through monthly deductions to their credit/debit cards.

 - Increased donor retention: Recurring donors are more likely to stay engaged beyond their first year, ultimately leading to better retention rates.

 - Savings on the cost to acquire donors: the more recurring donors you have in your database, the less you need to spend to acquire new donors for your nonprofit.